juicedata/juicefs-csi-driver/examples/basic/README.md

 kubectl exec -ti juicefs-app -- tail -f /data/out.txt
 ```

-Verify the directory created as PV in by mounting it in a host
+Verify the directory created as PV in JuiceFS filesystem by mounting it in a host:

 ```
 juicefs mount -d redis://[:<PASSWORD>]@<HOST>:6379[/<DB>] /jfs